-Honey and Lemon Tea Recipe
+Honey and Lemon Tea

 If you want, add a sliver or two of fresh ginger to the cup of honey and lemon tea.
 Note that honey should not be fed to young children under 18 months old.

-- 1 Tbsp lemon juice
+1 tablespoon lemon juice

-- 2 Tbsp honey
+2 tablespoons honey

-- 1/2 cup or more of hot water
+1/2 cup or more hot water

 Put honey and lemon juice into a tea cup or mug.
 Add hot water and stir.
 Add more lemon juice, honey, or hot water to taste.